VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

     Completed on 14.08.2024
 28. The Two Trillion Dollar Meltdown: Easy Money, High Rollers, and the Great Credit Crash
     Completed reading on 15.08.2024
+29. Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty
+    Completed on 21.08.2024

 Partially read pile: